MicrosoftDocs/cpp-docs/docs/mfc/reference/cricheditview-class.md

  The default implementation returns **NULL**.
 This is an advanced overridable.

- For more information, see [IRichEditOleCallback::GetContextMenu](http://msdn.microsoft.com/library/windows/desktop/bb774317) and [CHARRANGE](http://msdn.microsoft.com/library/windows/desktop/bb787885) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ For more information, see [IRichEditOleCallback::GetContextMenu](http://msdn.microsoft.com/library/windows/desktop/bb774317) and [CHARRANGE](http://msdn.microsoft.com/library/windows/desktop/bb787885) in the Windows SDK.

  For more information on the **OLEOBJECT** type, see the OLE Data Structures and Structure Allocation article in the *OLE Knowledge Base*.